Toni-Ann Singh

 Toni-Ann Singh (born February 1, 1996) is a Jamaican beauty pageant titleholder who won Miss World 2019 and is the fourth woman from Jamaica to win Miss World.
 She is also the longest-reigning Miss World in the history of the pageant.
 She was previously crowned Miss Jamaica World 2019.

 Early life and education

 Singh was born in Morant Bay, Jamaica.
 She is of Dougla heritage, with her mother being of Afro-Jamaican descent, and her father being of Indo-Jamaican descent.

 Her family migrated to the United States when Singh was aged nine, settling in Florida.
 She attended Florida State University in Tallahassee, where she graduated with a degree in women's studies and psychology.

 Career

-Miss Jamaica 2019
+Miss Jamaica World 2019

 On 21 September 2019, Singh won Miss Jamaica World 2019, at the Jamaica Pegasus Hotel.
 Afterwards, Singh received the right to represent Jamaica at Miss World 2019.